en-wl/wordlist/site/index.md

 [VarCon](varcon) (Variant Conversion) is the primary source of spelling differences and variant information.
-It can also be used to convert between American, British and Canadian spellings.
+It can also be used to convert between American, British, Canadian and Australian spellings.

 Alan Beale [12Dicts](12dicts) is another main source of information in SCOWL.
 It contains a variety of lists, of different sizes and